Custodian-to-Custodian: Exception Reduction

 JIL reduced operational exceptions by enforcing pre-settlement integrity checks and producing receipts that unify ops + compliance.

-Benchmark-based analysis
+Benchmark-based analysis.

 Institutions buy lower exceptions, faster reconciliation, and audit-grade receipts, not marketing.
+JIL Sovereign Technologies, Inc.

 Mismatched instructions and late confirmations created expensive reconciliation cycles.